dunckr/visual-regressions-talk/slides/git.md

 *image of github image diff*

 note:
-    Workflow
+    real value is when we moved this process into git

-    take screenshots of our app during scenarios
+    so our workflow is

-    store them into git
+    that screenshots of our app are taken during scenarios and committed then if any subsequent change causes them to differ then they will appear as a diff

-    these become part of our peer review
+    this is then included in the MR and then these become part of our peer review

-    dis - cost associated with checking these images
+    dis - cost associated with checking these images adv - spot visual issues that are not covered by existing tests dont make there way into production

-    adv - spot visual issues that are not covered by existing tests
+    faster QA cycle as fewer bugs are found customers have more faith in product quality side benefit - higlights leaks if random screens are breaking when you are working on separate feature